Southwestern University

 Southwestern University (Southwestern or SU) is a private liberal arts college in Georgetown, Texas.
-Formed in 1873 from a revival of collegiate charters granted in 1840, Southwestern is the oldest college or university in Texas.
+Formed in 1873 from a revival of collegiate charters granted in 1840, Southwestern has a claim to the oldest college or university in Texas.
 Southwestern offers 40 bachelor's degrees in the arts, sciences, fine arts, and music as well as interdisciplinary and pre-professional programs.
 It is accredited by the Southern Association of Colleges and Schools and the National Association of Schools of Music and historically affiliated with the United Methodist Church.

-The institution is a member of the Annapolis Group, the Associated Colleges of the South, the Council of Independent Colleges, and is a signatory of the Talloires Declaration.

 History

-Prior to assuming its current form, charters had been granted by the Texas Legislature (Texas Congress 1836–1845) to establish four educational institutions: Rutersville College of Rutersville, Texas, Wesleyan College of San Augustine, Texas, McKenzie College of Clarksville, Texas, and Soule University of Chappell Hill, Texas.
+Prior to assuming its current form, charters had been granted by the Texas Legislature (Texas Congress 1836–1845) to establish four educational institutions: Rutersville College, "Wesleyan College" McKenzie College and Soule University.

-In 1873, the union of these four institutions opened in Georgetown as Texas University.
-Intending to reserve that name for a proposed state university in Austin, the University of Texas, the Texas Legislature instead granted a charter in 1875 under the name Southwestern University as a continuation of the charters for Rutersville, Wesleyan, McKenzie, and Soule.
+In 1870, a charter was granted to a new institution, known as "Texas University", that would be a union of these four previously-independent institutions.
+This new university would open its doors in Georgetown three years later in 1873.
+Intending to reserve that name for a proposed state university in Austin, the University of Texas, the Texas Legislature instead granted a charter in 1875 under the name "Southwestern University" as a continuation of the charters for Rutersville, Wesleyan, McKenzie, and Soule.
 The institution considers its founding date to be 1840 when Rutersville College opened.
-Southwestern thus claims to be the oldest university in Texas and the second oldest coeducational liberal arts college west of the Mississippi.

 Southwestern was a charter member of the Southwest Conference in 1915.
 Southern Methodist University was Southwestern's main rival for several decades in remembrance of an unsuccessful attempt to relocate Southwestern to Dallas which instead resulted in the establishment of SMU.
 When SMU's student population became much larger, students at Southwestern began considering Trinity University and Austin College to be the school's main rivals.
-After World War II, Southwestern transformed itself into a small liberal arts institution, discontinuing its post-graduate degrees, disbanding the football team, and rebuilding much of the campus with a massive capital campaign.
+After World War II, Southwestern became a small liberal arts institution, discontinuing its post-graduate degrees, disbanding the football team, and rebuilding much of the campus with a massive capital campaign.
 The endowment rose substantially.

 Until 1965, no African-Americans were allowed to attend the institution.
 In 1965, Ernest Clark enrolled; he graduated in 1969.

-Former president Edward B. Burger stepped down in January 2020 and assumed the role of president and CEO of St. David's Foundation.
-Southwestern trustee and former provost Dale T. Knobel assumed interim presidency of Southwestern until Laura Skandera Trombley began her term as president on July 1, 2020.
+Former president Edward B. Burger stepped down in 2020 and assumed the role of president and CEO of St. David's Foundation.
+Laura Skandera Trombley succeeded him as president.

 Academics

 The institution offers 40 majors and 36 minors divided between the Brown College of Arts, Garey School of Natural Sciences, and the Sarofim School of Fine Arts.
-In addition to traditional academic majors, Southwestern offers interdisciplinary, independent, and paired majors as well as pre-professional programs in Engineering, Law, Medicine, and Theology.
-Its most popular majors, based on 2021 graduates, were: